tsawler/pasty/readme.md

 secure stateless tokens.

 Unlike JSON Web Tokens (JWT), which gives developers more than enough rope with which to hang themselves, PASETO only allows secure operations.
-JWT gives you "algorithm agility", while Paseto gives you "versioned protocols."
+JWT gives you "algorithm agility", while PASETO gives you "versioned protocols."
 It's unlikely that you'll be able to use Paseto insecurely.

 This module uses [go-paseto](https://github.com/aidantwoods/go-paseto) to generate and validate tokens.